Fractionally Quantized Recurrence Detection Times in Monitored Quantum Many-Body Systems: Finite Number of Measurements

-As an illustration, we consider the XXX central spin model (see SM).
+As an illustration, we consider the XXX central spin model (see SI Appendix, section 6 for details).
 We assign various $g_i$ values and compute the conditional recurrence time $\overline{n} = \sum_{n=1}^{K} n F_n/\sum_{n=1}^{K} F_n$ for different $K$. $K$ represents the finite number of measurements, controlled in the experiment.
-In Fig. \ref{fign3}(a), $g_1 = 1$ and $g_2 = 0.01$.
+In Fig. \ref{fign3}(A), $g_1 = 1$ and $g_2 = 0.01$.
+When $K \to \infty$, the theory presented in the previous section is valid.
 When $10^1 < K < 10^4$, the weakly coupled spin yields no contribution to $\overline{n}$ and $\overline{n} = 3/2$, effectively making it a two-spin system, with a substantial plateau in $\overline{n}$.
 As $K$ increases, $\overline{n}$ shifts from $3/2$ to $7/4$, where now $\overline{n}$ can ``sense" the second weakly coupled bath spin.
-The color demarcation corresponds to the approximate transition point given by $K =-\log2/\log(|\xi|)$.
+The color demarcation corresponds to the approximate transition point located at $K \approxeq -\log2/\log(|\xi|)$.
 We next examine a four-spin system, with $g_i = \{1,0.05,0.0025\}$.
 Depending on the magnitudes of the couplings, $\overline{n}$ senses effectively first one bath spin, then two bath spins, and finally three, as $K$ increases.
 Consequently, the magnitude of the coupling correlates with the number of measurements required to observe the influence of the weakly coupled spins on $\overline{n}$.